attackgithub/honey/README.md

 # About honey encryptor

     INFO: Honey Unix Encryptor (HUE) is intended to encrypt every bit of data in a unix filesystem using 256-bit AES with a self-destructing and randomly generated key.
-Idea taken from the FuxSocy Encryptor.

 # How to install HUE